BasicsHome and Search

 Sources & MoreThey Said

 Almsmen and women

-A photo of the Salutation Almshouses taken around 1945 shows a plaque over the imposing entrance arch: no doubt this would have provided information about when the almshouses were built, who for and possibly the benefactor(s); however I have not found a transcription of the plaque - an example of what seems relatively recent history fading away.
-Fortunately British History Online has a page 'Ealing and Brentford: Charities for the poor' which includes the following:
+A photo of the Salutation Almshouses taken around 1945 shows they were derelict (although they were occupied in 1939).
+British History Online has a page 'Ealing and Brentford: Charities for the poor' which includes the following: